 1. Throughout the world, wetlands are vulnerable as they are exposed to a range of pressures.
 In some locations, these pressures and potential impacts are well-documented and are being successfully addressed.
 However, at other locations, lack of data, resources and methods are hindering thorough vulnerability assessments.
 This is particularly the case in remote wetlands or those with limited management resources.

 2. Assessment of threats to wetlands are often carried out as part of environmental impact analysis for development projects or as an element site management planning, particularly for Wetlands of International Importance.
-But in many cases assessment methods have been established in industrialized countries and are ill-adapted to conditions in less developed countries, where knowledge of wetlands is often less complete and resources more limited.
+But in many cases assessment methods have been established in industrialized countries and are ill-adapted to conditions in developing countries, where knowledge of wetlands is often less complete and resources more limited.
 The data required to carry out detailed assessment of many wetlands often does not exist and, as a result, few vulnerability assessments have been carried out.
 Furthermore, the communities that depend most heavily on a wetland are often those without the resources to carry out a formal assessment.

 3. A joint Ramsar Convention-WWF-led initiative designed to foster the regional cooperation for long-term wetland conservation recommended development of tools to facilitate monitoring and evaluation of climate change and other impacts on Wetlands of International Importance and other wetland sites.
 As a result, the EU Asia Pro-Eco programme funded the development of a set of inventory and assessment methods for Greater Himalayan wetlands.
 An initial vulnerability assessment method was developed for high-altitude wetlands in the Himalayan region and was tested on both remote and non-remote sites.
 The method was based on an earlier assessment of the ecosystem services provided by a wetland and the pressures that wetlands face.